 Conclusion

-The landscape of 'doing good' is shifting, and charities need to adapt to this evolving reality.
+The landscape of 'doing good' is shifting, and rethinking charity is about adapting to this evolving reality.
 By embracing partnership working with purpose-driven businesses, learning from their sustainable practices, leveraging technology, and prioritising impact measurement, charities are capable of remaining relevant and effective in addressing societal and environmental challenges.
 The key lies in recognising that the pursuit of positive change is a shared responsibility, transcending the boundaries between not-for-profit and for-profit sectors.
 Only by working together can we can forge a brighter future for all.

 Remember to keep checking in to Tools for Charities as your go-to resource for charity leadership know-how.
 There will be updates and new material on an ongoing basis.
 Enjoy!